 Just as there are pros to trading tech shares, so exist potential downsides, too:

-We chose these five shares based on several compelling reasons, including:
+We chose these five shares based on some compelling reasons, including:

 The shares in our list can all be traded via CFDs with us, as well as via share trading the individual stocks with an IG share trading account.